Why does communication matter?

 Understanding your different audiences and stakeholders means that your communications and your engagement activities can be much better targeted and ‘tuned’ to meet their interests, expectations and needs.
 Universities are increasingly using research to help inform their engagement and communication activities and are also investing in getting to know their stakeholders to ensure that what they do is informed by those they seek to engage.

 It is important that your commitment to public engagement is also communicated externally, through your website, marketing materials and press activity.
 How easily can external organisations and publics find content and opportunities relevant to them on your website?
 How easily can they navigate your infrastructure?

-We have other resources to help you work through this area which you can download below.
+We have other resources to help you work through this area including our communication EDGE tool.